SkyrilHD/FUJITSU-ESPRIMO-Q956-Hackintosh/README.md

 OpenCore cannot find the DMAR table because VT-d is disabled.
 Enable VT-d in the 'CPU Configuration' section of the BIOS.

+## Intel WiFi

+The Ventura+ EFI includes AirportItlwm for Sonoma 14.4+.
+To use Intel WiFi on macOS Sequoia and newer, download [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases).
+For older macOS versions, replace the AirportItlwm kext according to your version of macOS.
+Here is the link to AirportItlwm: [Link](https://github.com/OpenIntelWireless/itlwm/releases)

+VT-d is supported but disabled in macOS due to issues with the network stack.

 ## How to Install macOS Sequoia

 There are two ways you can install Sequoia: